Call us: 651-291-7263

 Minnesota Statute of Limitations

-Partially at Fault
+Car Accident Claims When You Are Partially at Fault

-Many times the blame for the accident gets decided in court.
-The person at fault pays for the costs, including medical bills, lost wages, vehicle repair, and any pain or suffering caused by the accident.
+Many times the blame for the car accident gets decided in court.
+The person at fault pays for the costs, including medical bills, lost wages, vehicle repair, and any pain or suffering caused by the auto accident.
 However, many times the court reveals that the plaintiff, the person bringing the case, is partially at fault.

 This does happen sometimes.
 When it does, Minnesota has a modified comparative fault rule.
 This comes into play when the court decides both parties share some fault for the accident.
 For example, a jury finds the plaintiff 30 percent responsible for the crash.
 This means the plaintiff will still receive 70 percent of the total calculated damages.